joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 ### Overview

-Joomla Component Builder (JCB) introduces a **“None DB”** field option that enables you to add fields to your **Admin View** without saving them to the database.
+Joomla Component Builder (JCB) introduces a **"None DB"** field option that enables you to add fields to your **Admin View** without saving them to the database.
 This enhancement allows for flexible, script-driven interfaces where some fields exist only for logic, interaction, or computation, without altering database structure.

 ---